androwis/androwis.github.com/_posts/2012-10-20-pushing-the-boundary.md

 ![UI for machine learning](/static/images/time-series.jpeg) We're starting to see the evolution of a well contained eco-system for a machine learning platform.
 I would love to see a simple selection mechanism like above.

-With <font style="color:#D7003E; font-weight:bold">boundary</font>'s data, a UI  where users are able to highlight periodicities or patterns and then monitor or search for them would be incredibly valuable.
+With Boundary's data, a UI  where users are able to highlight periodicities or patterns and then monitor or search for them would be incredibly valuable.
 Users could begin to explore their data actively in the future with these patterns and comparisons with these patterns could be used to drive other decisions.

 With a mechanism like this, the representation of dynamic systems can evolve with use, be shared between developers or support teams to drive understanding of how software is interacting in the field.